ocuadrosl/Image-Segmentation-Metrics-/README.md

 Usage:

-This project is implemented in C++, you only have to include the header file "Metric.h" into your own project.
+This project is implemented in C++, you only have to include the header file "metric.h" into your own project.
 Besides, we implemented a class to reading and writting SEG files and  a class to measure the processing time.
 See the example below:

-#include "Metric.h"
+#include "metric.h"

 int main()